AdobeDocs/graphql-mesh-gateway/src/pages/reference/multiple-apis.md

 <InlineAlert variant="info" slots="text"/>

- You can [check out documentation of federation transformer](transforms/federation.md) to learn more about adding federation metadata to a non-federated GraphQL Schema.
+ You can [check out the documentation of the federation transformer](transforms/federation.md) to learn more about adding federation metadata to a non-federated GraphQL Schema.